akashchoudhary436/Face-Detection/README.md

 ### Face Shape Classification Model

-- **Model File:**: FaceShapeModel_XGBoost.pkl
+- **Model File:**: Best_RandomForest.pkl
-- **Description:**: This model is trained using XGBoost on a dataset of facial landmarks.
+- **Description:**: This model is trained using Random Forest on a dataset of facial landmarks.
 It classifies face shapes into categories such as Heart, Oval, Round, and Square.
 - **Training Data**: The model was trained on a dataset of labeled face shapes with corresponding landmark features extracted using MediaPipe.